tj-rogue-22/music-mode-helper/README.md

 # music-mode-helper
-personal project for showing information about muscial keys and modes
+personal project for showing information about musical keys and modes